 Viral α- and β-Diversity

-For α-diversity analysis, the table generated from Samtools of read counts mapping to each crass-like genome per sample was used and rarefied to the smallest sample reads per sample.
-Goods coverage, Observed species, Chao1, and the Shannon diversity index were calculated for each sample using QIIME (v1.9). β-Diversity analyses were performed using the same rarefied table of read counts, using the Jaccard and Bray-Curtis metrics as implemented in QIIME (v1.9).
+For α-diversity analysis, the table generated from Samtools of read counts mapping to each crass-like genome per sample was used and rarefied 1,000 times to the smallest sample reads per sample.
+Goods coverage, Observed species, Chao1, and the Shannon diversity index were calculated for each sample using QIIME (v1.9); to contrast between groups, a Mann-Whitney-Wilcoxon test was performed. β-Diversity analyses were performed using the same rarefied table of read counts, using the Jaccard and Bray-Curtis metrics as implemented in QIIME (v1.9).

 Association of crAssphage abundance with metadata variables

-Associations between the crass-like abundances and biochemical and anthropometric and microbiota were performed using Spearman coefficient test in R. For the abundance of microbiota, we used the relative frequency of the 28 significantly taxa previously reported between NW, O, and OMS.
+Associations between the crass-like abundances and biochemical and anthropometric and microbiota were performed using Spearman coefficient test in R with cutoffs of R > 0.7 and p-value < 0.005.
+For the abundance of microbiota, we used the relative frequency of the 27 significantly taxa previously reported between NW, O, and OMS (cita secrebioma).

 Correlation of crAssphage with the microbiota

+We selected the relative abundance of following taxa: Bacteroidetes, Bacteroidia, Bacteroidales, Prevotellaceae, Prevotella, Collinsella, Bacteroides, Bacilli, and Eubacterium.
+After, we correlated them with the total abundance and average abundance of crAssphage in all our samples using Spearman coefficient test in R with cutoffs of R > 0.7 and p-value < 0.005.

 Bibliography.